What is the Food like on a Safari – A Taste of Uganda

 Safari Meal – What will I eat on a Safari?
 The kinds of meals you are served on Safari

-When we pick lodges for you, the Quality of the Meals served is a top Consideration for us.
-Whether the Chef is flexible and meets the needs of a Vegan, Vegetarian, Gluten Free, low-Sugar Diet is considered.
+When we pick lodges for you, the Quality of the Meals served is a top Consideration for us whether the Chef is flexible and meets the needs of a Vegan, Vegetarian, Gluten-Free, low-Sugar Diet Safari Goer.

-What will I eat on a Safari? – A Taste of Uganda is what is on the Menu, often as a delightful fusion meal.
-Though you come on a Safari in Uganda to see the Mountain Gorillas, Chimpanzees and Wildlife we know that Safari Life is much better if you get “a Taste of Uganda” while in the Perl of Africa, Safari Meals are part of your African Safari Adventure, well-prepared meals that offer you a Bites of Uganda, beyond the usual Safari Fare.
-If this is something that appeals to you, be sure to let us know, and we will make sure that you on Safari with us get a Taste of some of best in the Pearl of Africa.
+What will I eat on a Safari? – A Taste of Uganda is what is on the menu, often as a delightful fusion meal.
+Though you come on a Safari in Uganda to see the Mountain Gorillas, Chimpanzees, and Wildlife, we know that Safari Life is much better if you get “a Taste of Uganda.”
+At the same time, in the Perl of Africa, Safari Meals are part of your African Safari Adventure, well-prepared meals that offer you a Bites of Uganda, beyond the usual Safari Fare.
+If this is something that appeals to you, be sure to let us know, and we will make sure that you on Safari with us get a Taste of some of the best in the Pearl of Africa.
 We will do our best to accommodate you.

 Variations of Ugandan Dishes will often be served.
 Chefs at mid-range lodges do not have the training and background of Luxury Lodge Chefs.
 However, we rarely get complaints.
 Mid-Range lodges are synonymous with Sumptuous Meals on Safari.